greg-raven/grus/_posts/2014-12-18-call-out-the-national-guard-2.md

 Greg Raven

 P.S.
-As a great former governor of California once said, “A country without a border is not a country.”
+As a great former governor of California once said, "A country without a border is not a country."